Skip to product information

 STORY FROM THE BOOK

-Here's the news, the news!
-A sheep rolled around at night and brought two lambs.
+What a piece of news!
+Overnight, the ewe lambed and gave birth to two lambs.
 Beautiful, in black coats.
-The hostess was happy, the owner was happy, I was jumping for joy too, I even stroked the lambs.
-And the next day, Grandma Anyuta cried out:
+The mistress was happy, the master was happy, and I too jumped for joy, even stroking the lambs.
+But the next day, Grandma Aniuta wailed:

-Hearing this, we quickly ran into the barn.
-We opened the door and looked into the dark enclosure...
-One lamb, huddled next to the ewe, was sucking milk, while the other stood there like an orphan, crying pitifully:
+Hearing this, we hurried to the barn.
+We opened the door, peered into the dark pen...
+One lamb, clinging to the ewe, was suckling milk, while the other stood like an orphan, crying pitifully:

-“Didn’t you accept it?” the owner was frightened.
+“Didn’t she accept it?” the master asked, alarmed.

-I picked up the lamb and brought it to its mother.
-But she pushed it away with her forehead and wouldn't let it come near her.
+I took the lamb in my arms and brought it to its mother.
+But she pushed it away with her forehead and wouldn’t let it near her.

-We caught the sheep, pressed it to the ground, and put the lamb next to it.
-It immediately stuck to the udder, its tail quivering.
-In short, we fed the hungry Bug – that’s what Grandpa called the lamb.
-What to do next?
-You won’t keep a stupid sheep every day.
-It’s a good thing the cow had enough milk: for both the bull and the lamb… Grandpa Zmitrok replaced Bug’s mother.
-He began to feed the baby from a bottle.
-When he saw Grandpa’s lamb, he would nudge him in the knee: he said, feed me quickly!
-The old man would ride his bicycle to the store, and Bug would run after him around the village like a dog.
-And he would definitely get a treat – a crust of bread.
-Not even one, because everyone who came out of the store treated Grandpa’s pet.
-For this, he kissed everyone’s hand and wasn’t the least bit ashamed.
+We caught the ewe, pinned her to the ground, and placed the lamb next to her.
+It immediately latched onto the udder, its tail even trembling.
+In short, we fed the hungry Zhuchok – that's what Grandpa called the lamb.
+But what to do next?
+You can't hold a stupid ewe every day.
+Luckily, the cow had enough milk: for the calf, and for the lamb...
+Grandpa Dzmitrok became Zhuchok’s substitute mother.
+He began to feed the rejected lamb from a bottle.
+When the lamb saw Grandpa, it would nudge his knees, as if to say, feed me faster!
+If the old man went to the shop on his bicycle, Zhuchok would run after him through the village like a dog.
+And he would always get a treat – a crust of bread.
+Not just one, because everyone who came out of the shop treated Grandpa's fostered lamb.
+For this, he would kiss everyone’s hand and wasn’t ashamed in the slightest.